br3ndonland/udacity-portfolio/docs/pages/methods.md

 If Jekyll Liquid filters are used to refer to images, even if the filters are within HTML `img` tags, the images will not show up in the Markdown files when viewed on GitHub. **GitHub Pages reads Jekyll Liquid templating, but GitHub.com does not apply Liquid when viewing files in repositories.** You can see this when comparing the [images page of Bootstrap's GitHub Pages site](https://getbootstrap.com/docs/4.0/content/images/) with the [images page in the GitHub repository used to run the site](https://github.com/twbs/bootstrap/blob/v4-dev/docs/4.0/content/images.md).

-The solution was to put the pages in a *pages- folder (not *_pages*, apparently custom directories for pages can't begin with [whatever you want](https://jekyllrb.com/docs/pages/#where-additional-pages-live)), set [permalinks](https://jekyllrb.com/docs/permalinks/) in the [YAML front matter](https://jekyllrb.com/docs/frontmatter/), then use a plain HTML relative link starting with `../img/` to point to the directory above.
+The solution was to put the pages in a _pages_ folder (not _\_pages_, apparently custom directories for pages can't begin with [whatever you want](https://jekyllrb.com/docs/pages/#where-additional-pages-live)), set [permalinks](https://jekyllrb.com/docs/permalinks/) in the [YAML front matter](https://jekyllrb.com/docs/frontmatter/), then use a plain HTML relative link starting with `../img/` to point to the directory above.
 This way, the file path is the same on the website and in the plain GitHub repository.

 ### Syntax highlighting